Wild & Beautiful Year-Round: Your Mont Tremblant, Quebec Travel Guide

 - You can also go mountain biking in the snow, on a specially designed mountain bike with fat tires.

-- It’s also possible to take a 4 wheel drive Dune Buggy Tour that will take you through the frozen terrain and allow you to go off the beaten track to see wild and beautiful landscapes.
+- It’s also possible to take a four-wheel-drive Dune Buggy Tour that will take you through the frozen terrain and allow you to go off the beaten track to see wild and beautiful landscapes.